Periodic solutions to Kobayashi--Warren--Carter systems: Main Theorem

 and

 \end{defn}

-Now, the goal of this paper is to prove the following Main Theorem. \paragraph{Main Theorem.}{\em Let us assume (\hyperlink{A1l}{A1})--(\hyperlink{A4l}{A4}).
+Now, our goal in this paper is to prove the Main Theorem. \paragraph{Main Theorem.}{\em We assume (\hyperlink{A1l}{A1})--(\hyperlink{A4l}{A4}).
 Then, the system (S) admits at least one T-periodic solution $[\eta, \theta] \in L^2(0, T; [X]^2)$. }

-\begin{rem} We note that the notion of weighted total variation will be necessary for the rigorous definition of $ T $-periodic solution.
-But while, this notion let the definition formula \eqref{S2} be nonstandard as a parabolic variational variational inequality.
-However, if we take a sufficiently large exponent $ s > N/2 $, then (\hyperlink{Fact7l}{Fact\,7}) and the embedding $ H^{s}(\Omega) \subset C(\overline{\Omega}) $ enable us to reformulate \eqref{S2} as an evolution equation on a Hilbert space $ H^{s}(\Omega)^* $:
+\begin{rem} We note that the notion of weighted total variation is necessary for the rigorous definition of the $ T $-periodic solution.
+This notion allows the definition formula \eqref{S2} to be nonstandard as a parabolic variational inequality.
+However, if we consider a sufficiently large exponent $ s > N/2 $, then (\hyperlink{Fact7l}{Fact\,7}) and the embedding $ H^{s}(\Omega) \subset C(\overline{\Omega}) $ enable us to reformulate \eqref{S2} as an evolution equation on a Hilbert space $ H^{s}(\Omega)^* $: